Cynthia-XinyuWang/Cynthia-XinyuWang.github.io/_pages/Working Projects.md

 ---
 * How to Effectively Ride Bubbles?
 Evidence from Real-time Sector Trading in Chinese Stock Market, with Feng Hao, Wei Xinpei, ***Submitted***.

-* The Ripple of Bubble Dynamics: From Influencing Factors of Sectoral Bubbles to Market-Wide Contagion in Chinese Stocks, with Wang Shaoping, Feng Hao, ***Submitted***.
+* Influencing Factors of SectoralBubbles and its Contagion toMarket in Chinese Stocks, with Wang Shaoping, Feng Hao, ***Under Review***.

   -<font size=3>Presented at NTU Brown Bag Seminar, Singapore, 2024</font>